wolfSSL/wolfssl-examples/wolfCLU/README.md

     (optionally) make check OR make test
     sudo make install

+Notes:
+* If `wolfssl` was recently installed run `sudo ldconfig` to update the linker cache.

 Now you should be able to use the wolfssl command line tool.
 To verify type:

     wolfssl -h